Qi Lai Shan High Mountain Tea - Spring 2020 (JUST ARRIVED!!!)

+Qi Lai Shan High Mountain Tea - Spring 2020 (JUST ARRIVED!!!)**

 Notes of toasted cashew, buttercream and a touch of ocean mist

 Located in a remote, pristine high elevation garden on the edge of a national forest Qi Lai Shan is close to other famous high mountain gardens such as Li Shan, Fu shou shan, and Da Yu lin.
 Even in Taiwan, Qi lai Shan is a still largely unknown growing region.
 This is because this area is relatively new to tea cultivation.
 Only locals who know where the best tea in Taiwan is know about Qi Lai Shan.
 This tea is grown at 2050m.
 The dry leaves have a clean fragrance of high mountains that is both fruity and floral.
 The taste is pure and buttery with a long smooth aftertaste.
-Because of the weather and low rainfall this season's harvest is small.
-Luckily since we've been loyal customers of this farm years, they've provided us with 6kg of this tea.
 When this sells out we won't be able to get anymore.
 If you are a high-mountain lover tea, this is the tea for you.
 It is one of our personal favorites.
 It's almost impossible to find a better quality tea than this in Taiwan.

 Note: This product now comes in it's original vacuum sealed foil bags to improve quality and storage.

 light, fresh and floral *JUST IN - PEAK FRESHNESS* This baozhong tea is lightly oxidized capturing the fresh fragrance of the tea fields!
 The tea growers in Pinglin are all getting...

 Caramel Oolong Winter 2018

 Warm rich notes of toasted nuts "Caramel" references the medium roast of this oolong tea.
 You've probably never heard of this tea as we're the only ones to offer this tea outside of Taiwan.
 This...

 Tie Guan Yin (ecologically grown) Winter 2019